department-of-veterans-affairs/vagov-content/pages/decision-reviews/after-you-request-review.md

 **To switch from a Board Appeal:** You can’t select a different lane if you already submitted evidence or had a hearing for your Board Appeal.
 If you haven’t submitted evidence or had your hearing yet, you can submit a new [Board Appeal form (PDF)](https://www.va.gov/decision-reviews/forms/board-appeal-10182.pdf) with a different lane selected.
 You can switch from a Board Appeal within 1 year from the date on your VA decision letter or 60 days from the date you submitted your original Board Appeal form, whichever is later.

-You can’t select a new review option if you’ve already submitted evidence or had a hearing.

 ## What if I have more questions?

 Get answers to frequently asked questions about decision reviews.